harrywang/streamlit-basics/README.md

-# Streamlit Demo using Churn Analysis
+# Streamlit Basics

 This repo demonstrates how to showcase your data science project as a web application using [Streamlit](https://www.streamlit.io/) both locally and remotely (AWS and Heroku).

-Tested with Python 3.7.x
+Tested with Python 3.8.1

 ## Folder Structure

+- st-demo: files for the streamlit demo
 - aws: files used for AWS Fargate deployment using AWS CDK
 - heroku: files used for heroku deployment
-- st-demo: files for streamlit demo

 ## Streamlit Data and Model

-The data used in this repo is a simplified version of the [customer churn dataset from Kaggle](https://www.kaggle.com/c/churn-analytics-bdapy/overview).
-The encoder, scaler, and a simple decision tree model are pre-trained (scikit-learn==0.22.1) and are provided in `st-demo/models` folder.
-The focus of this repo is the usage of Streamlit, so no need to pay much attention to the model itself.

-The code to load data, make predictions, and present results using Streamlit is in `st-demo/app.py`
+The data used in this repo is the [Titanic dataset from Kaggle](https://www.kaggle.com/c/titanic).
+The simple decision tree model is pre-trained using scikit-learn and is provided in `tree-clf.pickle` file.
+The related analysis code is the `app.ipynb` notebook.
+The code to load and visualize the data, make predictions, and present results using Streamlit is in `st-demo/app.py`

 ## Run Demo Locally